jquery/contribute.jquery.org/pages/style-guide/prose.md

 ### Article Header Metadata

-Each article should have the following header (see below as some metatags are optional):
+Each article should have the following header:

 ```
 ---